 Many of the pre-made coleslaws you can buy are a couple days old, drowning in mayonnaise, and made of machine-cut confetti pieces of cabbage, instead of crunchy, thin, and long strands of fresh cabbage.
 These things all make a big difference.

-In my post for How to Cut Cabbage, you can see the difference between the hand cut cabbage on the left, and the mandolin cut cabbage on the right:
+In my post for How to Cut Cabbage, you can see the difference between the hand cut cabbage on the left using a sharp knife, and the mandolin cut cabbage on the right:

 It’s the exact same head of cabbage, but the eating experience between those two textures is quite different, all based on how it’s cut.
 I use an inexpensive mandolin (affiliate).
+I find this works better than a food processor for ensuring consistent thickness.
 That post will also walk you through how to core and prep the cabbage.

-Because the pre-shredded coleslaw mixes are machine cut, you can get a lot of “confetti” pieces.
+Because the typical bag of coleslaw mix is machine cut, you can get a lot of “confetti” pieces.

 Make the Dressing

-Combine a good quality mayonnaise, apple cider vinegar, and an optional whole grain mustard:
+Combine a good quality mayonnaise, apple cider vinegar or fresh lemon juice, and an optional whole grain mustard in a small bowl:

-I enjoy the little pops of the mustard seeds, and mustard has a flavor affinity with cabbage, so I like adding it.
+I enjoy the little bit of pop from the mustard seeds, and mustard has a flavor affinity with cabbage, so I like adding it.
 If you don’t like mustard, leave it out.
+If you wish to add any other flavorings, like celery seeds, you can add them here.

 Whisk that all together, then add salt and pepper: